Kinesiology and sport performance major

 Bachelor of Science in Education<br>Emporia State University, Emporia, KS

-PROFESSIONAL EXPERIENCE<br>CURRENT:<br>Academic Director, Master of Science in Health and Wellness Management <br>Faculty Director, Community-Based Learning and Research<br>Associate Professor, Department of Health, Exercise Science and Sport Management (HESM)
+PROFESSIONAL EXPERIENCE<br>CURRENT:<br>Academic Director, Master of Science in Health and Wellness Management<br>Faculty Director, Community-Based Learning and Research<br>Professor, Department of Health, Kinesiology and Sport Management (HESM)

 Associate Dean, College of Natural and Health Sciences, 2013 – 2016